 The AF or NEF selects the TSCTSF as specified in clause 6.3.24.

-The AF request may include a time synchronization error budget (see also clause 5.28.1.9).
-The time synchronization error budget defines an upper bound for time synchronization errors introduced by 5GS, when the NG-RAN provides 5G access stratum time to a UE.
+The AF request may include a time synchronization error budget (see also clause 5.27.1.9).
+The time synchronization error budget defines an upper bound for time synchronization errors introduced by 5GS.